 Silly, loud, inconsiderate, affectionate, extremely messy, and a total handful.
 He can make you laugh and, minutes later, cause you to pull your hair out in frustration.
 He will drop a rock in your drink, and tell you to shut up when you compliment his t-shirt.
 Love him in spite of it.
 No, better yet, love him because of it.
 Take time to get to know him and learn what makes him such an incredible, complex, multi-dimensional person.
 He is one of our never-ending sources of love and happiness, and we are so overjoyed to share him with you.
-Holiday Guest Guide was written by Rachel Nemhauser at The Arc of King County, read more at https://informingfamilies.org/holiday-resources/

-Managing Ourselves while Managing Life with a Child with Special Needs Free Webinar 10 - 11:15am, Wednesday, January 9th Self-care for the caregiver of a child with special needs is a complicated topic that caregivers may find frustrating.
+Community Events Managing Ourselves while Managing Life with a Child with Special Needs Free Webinar 10 - 11:15am, Wednesday, January 9th Self-care for the caregiver of a child with special needs is a complicated topic that caregivers may find frustrating.
 The reality is simply most of us cannot fathom having the time or the capability to address our own needs ahead of a child with complex needs.
-This presentation encourages us to redefine what selfcare really means for the parent of a child with special needs.
+This presentation encourages us to redefine what self-care really means for the parent of a child with special needs.
 How do we reframe self-care in the context of our challenging lives?
 How do we discover achievable self-care?
 And, most importantly, how do we prioritize our own physical and mental health throughout this all-consuming journey?
 While material in this webinar is focused on caregivers of children with special needs, the content is applicable for all of us learning how to better take care of ourselves.
+Please register for the free webinar.
 Details about how to join the webinar will be sent to you upon registration.
 (If you're unable to join, a recording will be available on the website.)
-Register for the free webinar at: https://register.gotowebinar.com/ register/5834751261935856643 Parent Support Meeting Topic: Self Care for Caregivers
+Register at https://register.gotowebinar.com/register/5834751261935856643 Parent Support Meeting Topic: Self Care for Caregivers

-7 - 8:30pm, Monday, Jan 14 The Arc of Whatcom County 2602 McLeod Rd., Bellingham Would you like to connect with other parents on a similar journey?
+7 - 8:30pm, Monday, January 7The Arc of Whatcom County 2602 McLeod Rd., Bellingham Would you like to connect with other parents on a similar journey?
 Join us for our confidential support meetings.
 Join us as we meet and talk about the importance of Self Care and share tips on how to achieve it.
-Free supervised care for children is available to those who RSVP by Friday, January 11.
+Free supervised care for children is available to those who RSVP by Friday, January 4.
 Contact us at p2p@arcwhatcom.org or (360) 715-0170 ext 302 You are invited to attend...
 The Arc's Parent Coalition Legislative Workshop 6 - 8pm, Tuesday, December 18 The Arc's Dan Godwin Community Center 2602 McLeod Road, Bellingham An important goal of the Parent Coalition is to provide the resources for families to make their voices heard with their elected officials.
 This workshop will provide an informational forum and guided discussion on issues in the upcoming legislative session that are of interest to individuals with developmental disabilities and their families.
 Whether you are knowledgeable about the legislative process or completely new, this will provide you with the information you need to be an informed participant in our legislative process.
-Please RSVP to 715-0170 x303 or parentcoalition@ arcwhatcom.org.
+Please RSVP to Monica 715-0170 x303 or monicab@ arcwhatcom.org.